-3.8 Social and Cultural Environment
+3.6.3 Social and Cultural Environment

-A more detailed description of the social and cultural environment of the snapper-grouper fishery is contained in Amendment 13C (SAFMC 2006) and is incorporated herein by reference.
-The following sections summarize key information relevant to this action.
-Key communities were identified primarily based on permit and employment activity.
-These data were obtained from the U.S. Bureau of the Census and from state and federal permitting agencies.
+Additional information on the social and cultural environment of the snapper grouper fishery is contained in Amendment 13C (SAFMC 2006) and is incorporated herein by reference.
+The following sections summarize information relevant to this action.
+Key communities were identified primarily based on permit and employment activity using data obtained from the U.S. Bureau of the Census (Census) and from state and federal permitting agencies.